Should You Worry About a Weed Breathalyzer?

 All the same, a green out is still super unpleasant.
 So, if you feel like things have gone a little bit too far, stop smoking and try some of our tips for how to sober up from weed to try to rectify the ragged reefer situation and get back on the right track to sobering up.

 It’s only a matter of time before this happens.
-So, whether you’re a casual toker or frequent smoker, be sure to know the signs of marijuana impairment and how to sober up to avoid suffering from the treacherous green out or other unsavoury situations.
+So, whether you’re a casual toker or frequent smoker, be sure to know the signs of marijuana impairment.
+As well as, how to sober up to avoid suffering from the green out or other unsavoury situations.

 Stay safe, friends!